After seven years of trying, the most recent struggle with Google proved that we need to change course on our adventure in the Android galaxy.

 I just finally completed and passed the assessment.
 Overall it took me about 60-80 hours of my time, and the process itself spanned 3-4 months, with 25-30 back and forth requests of varying complexity.
 It was awful, and if it’s not streamlined next year, I’ll be dropping this permission from my app and going another route.2

 So it’s normal.
 Seems like we had to bite the bullet.
 After all, we have been doing this for seven years.
 We have tens of thousands of users.
-We invested hundreds of thousands to make this works, and so it looks like…
+We invested hundreds of thousands to make this work, and so it looks like…

 “We shall double our efforts!”